 What motivated you to participate in this research?

 I wanted to pursue this opportunity as it would serve as my first hands-on research in a real life lab setting.
 This opportunity would provide me with a platform where I could present my research, build confidence in public speaking and gain recognition within the scientific community.
 I was also motivated towards pursuing this opportunity as it would serve as a great place for me to get a head start into learning about common lab protocols and build the knowledge that would help me successfully complete my undergraduate research project in my fourth year.
 Being enrolled in a research based program, I believed this opportunity would increase my self-confidence by training me to be a proficient researcher, a skill necessary towards completion of my degree.
-I wished to pursue this under Dr. Davidge's mentorship as her research areas matched my interests.
-An objective of the Davidge laboratory is to explore innovative treatment strategy during pregnancy to avoid passage of drugs into the fetus using antioxidants packaged into nanoparticles as a delivery system.
+I wished to pursue this under Sandy Davidge's mentorship as her research areas matched my interests.
+An objective of the Davidge Lab is to explore innovative treatment strategy during pregnancy to avoid passage of drugs into the fetus using antioxidants packaged into nanoparticles as a delivery system.
 Having worked with nanoparticles in the past, I found this research area to be novel and challenging as drug use is limited in pregnancies due to their passage into the fetus.
-I was confident that working on this project under Dr. Davidge's mentorship, would serve as a great opportunity for me to develop skills required for research now and in my future career.
+I was confident that working on this project under Sandy Davidge's mentorship, would serve as a great opportunity for me to develop skills required for research now and in my future career.

 What are your career aspirations?